Wellthy Clinic offers 1:1 Pregnancy Pilates.

 Are there any exercises to avoid when pregnant?

-During the second trimester, it is generally best to limit lying on your back or front.
+We recommend you take it easier with the exercises within your first trimester.
+During the second trimester, limiting lying on your back or front is generally best.
 However, particular movements to avoid will vary from person to person.

 Are there any exercises to avoid when pregnant?